1.8 What is the process of archiving from beginning to end?

 The OAIS covers six crucial functions that data archivists deal with.
 Functions follow the three main information objects mentioned above (SIP, AIP, DIP) and give us a better insight on how the work in data archives proceeds:

-1. Preservation planning function: supports all tasks to keep the archived data accessible and understandable in the long term, even if the original computing system becomes obsolete, e.g. development of detailed preservation/migration plans, technology watch, evaluation and risk analysis of content and recommendation of updates and migration.
+- Preservation planning function: supports all tasks to keep the archived data accessible and understandable in the long term, even if the original computing system becomes obsolete.
+These tasks include the development of detailed preservation/migration plans, a technology watch, an evaluation and risk analysis of content, and recommendations on updates and migration.

 Persistent identifiers (PIDs) in the archiving process